-A physician must perform a comprehensive evaluation and rule out other common causes of back pain such as a herniated disc and spondyloarthritis as well as less common causes, including infections, vertebral fractures, and abnormal growths (tumors).
+No single test can definitively diagnose osteoarthritis of the spine.
+A physician must perform a comprehensive evaluation and rule out other causes of back pain, such as a herniated disc, spondyloarthritis, infection, vertebral fracture, and abnormal growths, such as cysts and tumors.

 Below is a description of the methods physicians use to make an accurate diagnosis.

 A patient’s reported symptoms are important for diagnosis and treatment.
 During the interview, a doctor may ask a patient to describe:

 - The pattern of neck or back pain and stiffness